RaceClocker supports various race start formats that are common across many sports. Our start options are:

 The start list can be edited at any time, even after a race has finished.

-The quick and easy way to get your race list in RaceClocker is via copy/paste of a data table or via drag/drop of a file (either Excel or CSV).
+The quick and easy way to get your race list in RaceClocker is via copy/paste of a data table from any other application or web site or via drag/drop of a file, either Excel (.xlsx) or CSV (.csv).
 CSV stands for Comma Seperated Values.
-You can do this from the start list editor by choosing the 'Import file' button from the tool bar or from the bottom of the list.
+You can do this from the start list editor by choosing the 'Import file' button from the tool bar.
+A drop box appears where you can drop your file or paste your clipboard into.

 A CSV file is simply a data table in text format where each line represents a race participant and each column an attribute of your race participants.
-Most race management software supports the export of such a file, and it's also easy to create one from Excel.
+Most race management software supports the export of such a file.
+When you're using Excel you can drop the Excel file itself (only the first worksheet is imported).

-In order to connect your data with matching RaceClocker fields, a column mapper appears after your data has been uploaded.
-Just select the corresponding attribute from the dropdown menu.
-You only need to do this once and then the mapping settings for that race will be remembered.
+You only need to do this mapping once and then the mapping settings for that race will be remembered.
 This minimizes the effort when updating last minute race list changes.

-In case your data includes a column header row, you can hide it to avoid the header data being included in the race list.
+In case your data includes a column header row, you can hide it to avoid the header data being included in the race list (hiding will be ignored for the 'extra info' fields.

-The seed order of your startlist will follow the order of the CSV file (not relevant for when your race has a mass start).
-If needed you can still add or remove participants or a wave of participants manually via the built-in startlist editor ('Participants') where you may change details or change the order of your race list at the last minute.
+The seed order of your start list will follow the order of the CSV file (not relevant for when your race has a mass start).
+If needed you can still add or remove participants or a wave of participants manually via the start list editor where you may change details or change the order of your race list at the last minute.

 Results are multiplied with these individual factors and displayed in separate column next to actual results.
 Clicking the column header will sort by handicap results.
 Speed is not affected by the handicap factor and therefore based on the non-adjusted result.

-Category names can be edited 'inline' and are saved instantly.
-Note that the order of categories can be changed via drag/drop.
+In the category editor itself, the names of categories can be edited 'inline' and saved instantly.
+The order of categories can be changed via drag/drop.
 The order of categories is relevant when viewing results grouped by category - as they will have the same order as set here in the category editor.
+Deleting a category will also delete all participants in that category.

 The 'Timers' page is the interface from where the race manager or timing director can open or share timer links with the timekeepers, the people on race locations that do the actual timing.
 For each timing point the first button opens a timer app window on the current device, the second button will send a timer link via mail and the third copies or shares a link to the timer to the clipboard (so it can be shared via chat for example).